-How is Domestic Violence Different from a Typical Criminal Case?
+How is Domestic Violence different from a typical criminal case?

-Will my Case over if the person complaining against me (wife, girlfriend, boyfriend, family member) does not show up to court?
+Will my Case be over if the person complaining against me (wife, girlfriend, boyfriend, family member) does not show up to court?

 The answer depends on the judge and the county where the charge is filed.
 In some counties, the case will proceed.
 If the complaining witness (the person who says you did this or that) comes in and says he or she was lying, the State will call the police officer to testify as to what this individual said at the time of arrest.
-The judge will determine if the person was lying to the police or lying to the court.
-Furthermore, to get a case to the point of trial it usually takes several court appearances and several months.
+Then, the judge will determine if the person was lying to the police or lying to the court.
+Furthermore, to get a case to the point of trial, it usually takes several court appearances and several months.

 However, in some jurisdictions it is possible that a case is over if the complaining witness is not present.

-How can an Attorney Make a Difference in a Domestic Violence Case?
+How can an Attorney make a difference in a Domestic Violence Case?

 If you want to review your case with Attorney Young in confidence and free of charge, telephone him at (708) 410-0090.